AimeeKnight/Civic311/README.md

 - - -
 <p>An app discussed while attending the National Day of Civic Hacking, <a href='aimeemarieknight.com'><strong>Civic 311</strong></a> connects residents with their local government.</p>

+### Civic 311 supports the following features

+- 2 Factor Administrative Authentication
+- Default Resident Registration and Login
+- Facebook Oauth Registration and Login
+- Non Emergancy Reports Generation with options for creating either private or public reports
+- Admin controls for responding to requests via Civic311 Admin Report page with automatic emails to the report creator and all subscribers
+- Admin controls for opening up a report to allow for donations
+- Geolocation for filtering by reports in your area
+- Report donations via Stripe

 _The folowing technologies were used in the creation of this app..._
 - Node.js
 - Express